In this toolkit, we provide you over50 of the most useful and trusted sources available to conduct your research.

 - BankTrack: an international organisation focused on tracking banks and their investments.

-- Facing Finance: a small NGO producing quality reports on financial institutions that profit form human rights and environmental violations, controversial weapons financing and corruption.
+- Facing Finance: a small NGO producing quality reports on financial institutions that profit from human rights and environmental violations, controversial weapons financing and corruption.

 - Reclaim Finance: an organisation that researches and exposes financial institutions that support the fossil fuel industry.